Here are the original stories and adoption

 from the dishwasher and deposit it in the yard, eat furniture and chase

 their cats.
 But do you know what they said, "We love them!!"

 two blue merle Australian Shepherds are not only beautiful, but gentle and

 timid.
 The male has the longer hair

-can see and hear, which is not always the case with blue
+female can see and hear, which is not always the case

-best buddies, but would be fine if separated, as long as they each had
+They are best buddies, but would be fine if separated, as long as

-on a leash, but will take a patient and experienced owner to bring them
+along slowly on a leash, but will take a patient and experienced owner to

 each and are spayed and neutered.

 Sadie came here one day and was gone the